irchelp/irchelp.github.io/misc/ccosmos.md

 a document that defined the "original" IRC.
 There exist other documents, like RFC2812, but 1459 is the only one who can claim authority among all the various nets, even though it itself is outdated.
-See ISUPPORT messages ([7](ccosmos.html#_Ref17402031)) for another way to bridge the divide.
+See ISUPPORT messages ([7](#sec7)) for another way to bridge the divide.

+{:#sec1-3}
-##  **_1.3 Is my net using ircu?_**
+##  1.3 Is my net using ircu?

 Many of the smaller IRC networks are using various versions of ircu.
 To test if your net does, log into IRC and type /version. if the reply starts with u2...e.t.c, it's using a version of ircu, e.g 2.10.10.
 If it dosn't, you could also type /info and see if it mentions Undernet or ircu.
 Some nets run software based on an ircu version, but with their own tweaks and additions which /info ought to tell you about.

+{:#sec1-4}
-##  **_1.4 Hiding the Undernet_**
+##  1.4 Hiding the Undernet

 Early in 2001, Undernet was struck with a massive Denial Of Service-attack, bringing down the channelservice and prompting several servers to leave the